 2. Choose to ignore the issue.
 This happens more often than people think and in some cases it is the best option.
 Companies need to set clear guidelines on what constitutes an actual customer service issue versus someone just complaining because they know brands are listening.
 This can be a fine line and even major brands have missed the mark in this area.

-Twitter, which turned seven last week, is one of the most popular platforms for businesses to connect with customers.
+Twitter is one of the most popular platforms for businesses to connect with customers.
 Social media analytics company, Simply Measured, reported that 99 of the Top 100 brands have twitter accounts.
 Also, 30 of the top 100 have Twitter handles specifically designed to deal with customer service issues.

 The top 10 brands with Twitter handles, ranked by engagement: